BSHES in Human Development and Family Studies with Emphasis in Child Development and Education

 Degree Program Requirements

-The Child Development and Education emphasis provides instruction and experiences to help students gain competence in understanding, guiding, and teaching children.
+The Child Development and Education emphasis provides instruction and experiences to help students gain competence in understanding, guiding, and teaching young children.
 Coursework includes hands-on learning through the Child Development Lab, a full-day, full-year teacher-training lab school located on the MU campus.
 Graduates are prepared for positions of responsibility and leadership in public and private nursery schools, child care centers, infant-care programs, after-school programs, and other educational and social service facilities for children.
 Additional job opportunities include group homes, shelters, child care and provider training agencies, Parents as Teachers, and YMCA/YWCA.

 Major Program Requirements